callicles/VivaldiMonitoringPlay/README.md

 Monitoring Vivaldi Stack [![Build Status](https://travis-ci.org/callicles/VivaldiMonitoringPlay.png?branch=master)](https://travis-ci.org/callicles/VivaldiMonitoringPlay)
 =====================================

-This is a play 2.2.1 scala application for monitoring Vivaldi coordinates.
+This is a play 2.2.1 scala application for monitoring Vivaldi coordinates generated from [this project](https://github.com/BeyondTheClouds/VivaldiGSI).
 This Project provides the full stack for the monitoring.

 1. A REST API to aggregate the data
 2. A web interface to visualise the data.